wagtail/wagtail/docs/getting_started/tutorial.md

 `{% for post in page.get_children %}` to `{% for post in blogpages %}`

 Now, unpublish one of your posts.
 The unpublished post should disappear from your blog's index page.
-Also, the remaining posts should be sorted with the most recently published posts coming first.
+Also, the remaining posts should now be sorted with the most recently published posts coming first.

 ### Images